 - (1) Such director's fees were paid to Hutchison Whampoa (China) Limited, a wholly owned subsidiary of CK Hutchison.
-Director's fees received from our subsidiaries during the period Mr. To served as director that were paid to an intermediate holding company of our company are not included in the amounts above. - (2) Director's fees received from our subsidiaries during the period Ms. Shih served as director that were paid to a subsidiary of CK Hutchison are not included. - (3) A director's fee of \$37,068 was paid to Dr. Karen Jean Ferrante, who retired as an independent non-executive director on May 12, 2023.
+Director's fees received from our subsidiaries during the period Mr. To served as director that were paid to an intermediate holding company of our company are not included in the amounts above.
+Mr. To retired as a director on May 17, 2024. - (2) Director's fees received from our subsidiaries during the period Ms. Shih served as director that were paid to a subsidiary of CK Hutchison are not included.